supercollider/supercollider.github.io/development/building-raspberrypi.md

 8. `0.exit;`
 9. `pkill jackd`

-optional: step6 (low latency with realtime privileges and an usb soundcard) --
+optional: step7 (low latency with realtime privileges and an usb soundcard) --
 1. `sudo pico /etc/security/limits.conf`
 2. and add the following lines somewhere before it says end of file.
 3.    `@audio - memlock 256000`
 4.    `@audio - rtprio 99`
-5.    `@audio - nice -19`
-6. save and exit with ctrl+o, ctrl+x
+7. save and exit with ctrl+o, ctrl+x
-7. `sudo halt`
+8. `sudo halt`
-8. power off the rpi and insert the sd card in your laptop.
+9. power off the rpi and insert the sd card in your laptop.
-9. `dwc_otg.speed=1` # add the following to beginning of /boot/cmdline.txt (see <http://wiki.linuxaudio.org/wiki/raspberrypi> under force usb1.1 mode)
+10. `dwc_otg.speed=1` # add the following to beginning of /boot/cmdline.txt (see <http://wiki.linuxaudio.org/wiki/raspberrypi> under force usb1.1 mode)
-10. eject the sd card and put it back in the rpi, make sure usb soundcard is connected and power on again.
+11. eject the sd card and put it back in the rpi, make sure usb soundcard is connected and power on again.
-11. log in with ssh and now you can start jack with a lower blocksize...
+12. log in with ssh and now you can start jack with a lower blocksize...
-12. `jackd -p32 -dalsa -dhw:1,0 -p256 -n3 -s &` # uses an usb sound card and lower blocksize
+13. `jackd -p32 -dalsa -dhw:1,0 -p256 -n3 -s &` # uses an usb sound card and lower blocksize
-13. continue like in step5.2 above
+14. continue like in step6.2 above

 links:
 --